What Is A Cursor In A Teradata SQL Stored Procedure?

 FETCH NEXT moves the cursor one position forward through the data set and assigns the columns to variables or parameters (see the INTO part of the statement).

-There are two SQLSTATES which are important when iterating over a cursor:
+There are two SQLSTATES which are essential when iterating over a cursor:

 No rows to fetch: ‘02000’

-You can use the SQLSTATE ‘02000' to determine when you reached the end of the data set.
+You can use the SQLSTATE ‘02000’ to determine when you reached the data set’s end.